jjolly/pyros/README.md

 ```

 And now I have a clean romset, and a set of files I can use if I need to return to an older romset version.

+## Limitations:
+As with any program, it can't do everything.
+Here are a few of the missing features and possible workarounds:

+* Only builds merged sets
+  * Split sets and non-merged sets will come as a later feature.
+* Does not read 7zipped files
+  * Will read unzipped files, so uncompress those 7zips.
+* Works with only one datfile at a time
+  * I get around this by running scripts that loop through a directory of dats.
+* Does not work with mame -listxml
+* Does not manage CHDs

 ## Acknowledgements
 I'd like to thank: